raphaelbertoldo/oraculo-back/README.md

 ## Overview

-This is a NestJS API for Oráculo Beats, providing CRUD endpoints of beats (tracks instrumentals).
+This is a NestJS API for Oráculo Beats, providing CRUD endpoints for beats (instrumentals tracks).

 ### Prerequisites
-Shoulded ideal use Node.js v20x
+It is recommended to use Node.js v20.x.

 ## Configuration
-This project need configure a .env file like .env.exemple, add the MONGO_DB URI to connect a mongodb instance.
+This project requires a .env file configured like .env.example.

 ## Run
  To run this project, first install the dependencies: